nataliaburrey/Challenge_6/README.md

 # Challenge 6
 ## Data visualization: creating interactive visualizations PyViz  and Mapbox API

-> "For this assignment, I will create a Jupyter notebook that contains analysis of the housing rental market data for San Francisco.
+> "For this assignment, I will create a Jupyter notebook that contains analysis of the housing rental market data for San Francisco 2010-2016.
 The analysis will be complete with professionally styled and formatted interactive visualizations.
 "

 !!!
 Important - go to HOW TO USE to make sure you can run Jupyter Lab file correctly